MicrosoftDocs/openapi-docs/OpenAPI/OpenAPI.NET/overview.md

 ---
 title: Overview
-description: Learn about the features and use cases for the OpenAPI.NET library
+description: Learn about the features and use cases for the OpenAPI.NET library.
 author: njaci1
 ms.author: kelvinnjaci
 ms.topic: conceptual